sromerof202/Kaggle/README.md

 # PythonOLSRegression-AnovaTestInKaggle
-Contains the .ipynb files of the OLS Regression and the Anova tests, with kaggle links.
+Contains the .ipynb files of the OLS Regression and the Anova test, with kaggle links.